 Prosthetic replacement in a fracture setting is technically demanding.
 The position of the tuberosities are suggested to be related with the results, as lateralization improves the outcomes while distal transfer can be detrimental (24).
-Reverse shoulder arthroplasty is the best option for comminuted fractures in the elderly with concomittent rotator cuff deficiency ^(25,37).
+Reverse shoulder arthroplasty is the best option for comminuted fractures in the elderly with concomittent rotator cuff deficiency (25,37).
 In high demand younger patients, hemiarthroplasty must be reserved for the patients in whom it is impossible to achieve an acceptable anatomical reconstruction, or severe comminution warrants osteonecrosis of the fragments (31).
 In these cases, meticulous anatomical reconstruction of the tuberosities is essential, as a primary determinant of the outcomes (Figure 5) (37).
+Recently Koeppe et al reported that the primary reverse shoulder arthroplasty has more favorable outcomes than a revision in the setting of a failed osteosynthesis in elderly.
+This study emphasizes the importance of adequate evaluation of the prognostic factors for the osteosynthesis in elderly patients, as well as the correct identification of the fracture configuration.